splarsxd/helix/helix/damage calculator/README.md

 # damage calculator
 minecraft damage calculator made by splars#1252 for helix souppvp documentation calculations</br>
-check damage pre-mitigation and post-mitigation and depending variety of variables for kitpvp
+check damage pre-mitigation and post-mitigation and depending variety of variables for kitpvp</br>
 Supports: Cross Platform (Windows, Mac and Linux.)

     help: